 Forex trades operate very differently to your typical CFD trade size.
-However, each forex trade is placed per lot size, I.e.10,000, and this is the amount that you are either buying or selling in a currency trade.
+However, each Forex trade is placed per Lot size, i.e.10,000.
+This is the amount that you are either buying or selling in a currency trade.

 The notional value of the trade is 10,500 US dollars (10,000 x 1.0501).

-Your leverage or initial margin calculations also differs across our key products; CFDs and forex.
+Your leverage or 'initial margin' calculations also differ across CFD and Forex accounts.

-For example, if you were to place a sell CFD trade of 1,000 on Company ABC’s shares price, with it currently trading at 549cents and has an initial margin rate of 10%, you would be charged an initial margin of AUD549 (1,000 x 549 / 10%).
+For example, if you were to place a Sell CFD trade of 1,000 on Company ABC’s share price, with it currently trading at 549cents and an initial margin rate of 10% - you'd be charged an initial margin of AUD549 (1,000 x 549 / 10%).

-The amount of margin charged for forex trades is worked differently to CFD trades.
-Each forex trade is placed at a specific leverage ratio dictated by you, i.e. 100:1.
+The amount of margin charged for FX trades is worked out differently to CFD trades.
+Each Forex trade is placed at a specific leverage ratio decided by you, i.e. 100:1.

-It is the leverage ratio which plays a key role in how much margin your trade is charged and as such, by being able to dictate your leverage ratio for forex trades, you can gain greater control over your trading.
-This is one key difference between a forex trading account at City Index, and a CFD trading account.
+The leverage ratio plays a key role in how much margin your trade is charged and as such, by being able to dictate your leverage ratio for Forex trades, you can gain greater control over your trading.
+This is one key difference between City Index's FX trading account and CFD trading accounts.

 City Index is a trading name of GAIN Capital Australia Pty Ltd.

 *$100 credit off Terms & Conditions.